 Validation and delivery of infrared spectral biomarkers of lung cancer risk

-Lung cancer is generally asymptomatic until late stage development where it is often past curable.
+Lung cancer is generally asymptomatic until late-stage development where it is often incurable.
 Currently, there is no form of general population screening that would identify people with lung cancer before exhibiting any symptoms.

-Previous work by the Janes lab, funded by Roy Castle Lung Cancer Foundation, has suggested it is possible to detect lung cancer from biochemical changes occurring in the cells of the mouth or lining of the cheek (these are called ‘buccal cells’).
+Previous work by the Janes lab, funded by Roy Castle Lung Cancer Foundation, suggested it may be possible to detect lung cancer from biochemical changes occurring in the cells of the mouth or lining of the cheek (these are called ‘buccal cells’).

-In this research, mouth swabs containing cells from healthy and lung cancer patients were collected and processed, and the absorbance of infrared light by these samples was analysed.
-Different biochemical profiles were observed in mouth cells of healthy vs. cancer patient samples.
+In this research, swabs containing cells from healthy people and those with lung cancer were collected and processed, and the absorbance of infrared light by these samples was analysed.
+Different biochemical profiles were observed in mouth (buccal) cells of healthy vs. cancer patient samples.

 What is the problem to be addressed?